You Are Here:

 10. Tell readers about your all-time favorite museum, or museum store.

-Ten More Great Art Newsletter Topics
+Ten More Great Art Newsletter Topic Ideas

 15. Talk about your favorite movie, why does it move you?
-What part of your personal philosophy does it reflect?
-Ask readers to tell you their favorite movie in the comments.

 21. Did you have a favorite childhood tree?
 Do you have a current favorite tree?
 Any stories there?

-23.Or stay closer to home.
+23. Or stay closer to home.
 Let us in on that patio window box you planted to help butterfly populations.

 25. What was the most amazing wild animal you’ve ever seen?
 (Or the pet you’re most partial to.)

 35. Consider interviewing someone.
 You can do it via email.
 It’s not as hard as you think and it will add depth to your blog.
-Limit yourself to five questions.
-Make the fifth question: “Is there anything you wish I’d asked about this topic?

 36. What is something that used to stress you out in your studio that you’ve now mastered?
-Could that story help other people too?

 37. What was the best idea you ever had?